Bagula: Infrastructure

 According to the District Census Handbook 2011, Nadia, Bagula covered an area of 3.6032 km2.
 Among the civic amenities, the protected water supply involved tap water from untreated sources, tube well, borewell.
 It had 2,702 domestic electric connections.
 Among the medical facilities it had 1 dispensary/ health centre, 10 medicine shops.
 Among the educational facilities it had were 18 primary schools, 3 secondary schools, 2 senior secondary schools.
 It had 2 recognised short-hand, typewriting and vocational training institutions.
-It had the branch office of 2 nationalised banks, 1 cooperative bank, 1 agricultural credit society.
+It had the branch office of 7 nationalised banks, 1 cooperative bank, 1 agricultural credit society.

 Education

 In between Bagula panchyat (I and II) there is a college, 8 high schools and 12 primary schools (up to class five) and in between these school all high school and 8 primary school are government sponsored.
 Srikrishna College is situated at Bagula.
 Others schools are Bagula Higher Secondary School, Bagula Purbapara Higher Secondary School, H.C.S.C.
 Srikrishna Balika Bidyapith.
-Ramnagar High School(H.S), Bhawanipur High School, Haritala Tarakdas Vidyapith (H.S.), Muragachha High School, Ulasi J.S.Vidyapith, Patikabari High School, Hanskhali Samabay Vidyapith (H.S.), Haldipara High School, Bhyana High School, Taraknagar Jamuna Sundari High School, Garapota High School, Gazna High School, etc. There are many primary schools.
+Ramnagar High School(H.S), Bhawanipur High School, Haritala Tarakdas Vidyapith (H.S.), Muragachha High School, Ulasi J.S.Vidyapith, Patikabari High School, Hanskhali Samabay Vidyapith (H.S.)
+Sagar Laura., Haldipara High School, Bhyana jashodamoni High School, Taraknagar Jamuna Sundari High School, Garapota High School, Gazna High School, etc. There are many primary schools.there is another School Dakshinpara RadhaSundari Pal Choudhury Vidyapith.

 Transport

 Bagula had been an important meeting point for the cargo and human transport during the British era especially from the advent of rail connectivity (CE.1862).
 It was an important point of transportation towards Krishnanagar, the district headquarter until Krishnanagar received railway connectivity.

 The name of station is immortalized by the Bengali Bard Rabindranath Thakur in his famous novel 'Noukadubi'.

 Bagula is connected by road and railways.
 The local train connects Bagula railway station with Kolkata via Ranaghat.
 Although it connects to Gede at Indo Bangladesh Border through train via Maitri Express.
 Gede-Sealdah Route is the main route of Sealdah section.
 Bagula also connects Ranaghat and Krishnanagar by bus as well.
-The bus route to Kishnnagar is via Hanshkhali, which is known for Churni river.
+The bus route to Kishnnagar is via Hanshkhali, which is known for Churni River.
 Now there is available road transport directly to Bagula from Ranaghat beside the train line.
 It takes maximum half an hour to travel to Bagula from Ranaghat by private car or motor bikes or small public transport (Trecker, Auto, Tata Magic, etc.).